Programming Schedule

 20 years of notables comic titles for young adult and teen readers

 In 2005 Scholastic launched its Graphix imprint with the publication of Jeff Smith's Bone, and then, in 2006, Gene Luen Yang’s American Born Chinese received multiple accolades including an American Library Association (ALA) Michael Printz Award for Excellence in Young Adult Literature.
 In the 20 years since, comics, graphic novels, and manga dedicated to teen readers have proliferated dramatically in number and in the range of topics and lived experiences profiled in the pages.
 In a panel moderated by comics and teen reading scholar, Dr. Lucia Cedeira Serantes (Young People, Comics and Reading: Exploring a Complex Reading Experience), hear from notable and emerging voices in young adult comics, libraries, and education about opportunities in these spaces then and now.
-With Dani Diaz (Dreamover), Mary Shyne (You and Me on Repeat) with additional panelists TBA.
+With panelists Dani Diaz (Dreamover), Mary Shyne (You and Me on Repeat), Jordana Globerman (Soul Machine), and Maria Scrivan (Nat Enough).

 Ask a (Comics) Librarian

 Did you know that comics librarianship is over 50 years old?
 Or that libraries have championed graphic novels as 'real reading' for just as long?
 Hear from real life library workers from a variety of libraries about what comics librarianship looks like in their professional practice, plus their tips and tricks for starting, growing, and evolving graphic novel collections, and what comics - for kids, for teens, and for adults - librarians are reading and recommending.
-Panelists to be announced soon!
+Featuring librarians Jack Phoenix (Maximizing the Impact of Comics in Your Library), Belinda Patterson (Toronto Public Library), Megan Halsband (Library of Congress), Ian Landy (Regional Principal – Partners in Education, British Columbia) and Matthew Noe (Harvard Medical lIbrary).
+Panel moderated by Allie Landy (University of Toronto, iSchool / LED Coordinator).
+Panel co-sponsored by the Ontario Library Association and the American Library Association

 1:30-2:30PM